-I’ve just been reminded that the two men who disenterred the carved stone blocks suspected they might be two halves of a form.
-But for what?
-They are remarkably similar for hand carved artifacts, but I can’t discern a likely product that would be made with this form.
+The two men who disinterred the carved stone blocks while renovating Rosslyn’s carriage barn (Doug Decker and Jacob Sawitsky) suspected that they might be two halves of a form used for casting.
+But what?
+They are remarkably similar for hand carved artifacts, but I can’t discern a likely product that would have been cast with this form.

 “A canon ball,” one suggested hopefully.

-Possible, though the fill tube is enormous and would require lots of finish work once the casting cooled.
+Possibly, though the fill tube is enormous and would have required lots of finish work once the casting cooled.